sid77/oops-calc/README.md

 From dusting off my knowledge on the subject, it seems to me [this StackExchange answer](https://boardgames.stackexchange.com/questions/23212/whats-the-probability-of-having-a-combo-on-the-first-turn-in-mtg) makes sense so I implemented it.
 If this assumption is not true, well, everything coded here is a giant load of bullshit 🙂.
 There might be implementation errors as well.

 ## Changelog
-2023/01/09 - Initial release
+2023/01/11 - Force k=0 for Lotus Petal in Agadeem, the Undercrypt hands 2023/01/09 - Initial release

 ## Objective
 This script computes the probaility of a "T1 kill on a mull to 4" hand to understand why this deck mulligans so well.
 And also because the constraints for this hand make the computation much easier.

 ## Magic Numbers
-The reference deck is a stock 61 cards Oops with Reanimate.
+The [reference deck](Oops.txt) is a stock 61 cards Oops with Reanimate.

 There are three different pools of cards in a reference Oops deck:
  - Spy effects, these cards dump your library into the graveyard.